DawdlingHalo/Discord-Stock-Bot/README.md

 ## botv1.py
 This file highlights the bot name and mentions the servers it's connected to.

+## botv2py
+This version of the bot deals with the command "99!" that displays random messages from the created list with the help of the on_message event handler.
+Exception handling has also been dealt with in this iteration

+Here we made use of the client which is a superclass of the bot.
+In the next version, we will see the bot implementation.